 John Mayer shows up in the first scene as Ben’s bro-buddy at a party where the two exchange the phrase “a hundred percent” at least a dozen times.
 There’s also an uncredited voice appearance by Terry Gross of NPR’s “Fresh Air” as a successful podcaster who shows interest in Ben’s story for her show.

 Unfortunately, writer/director/star Novak leans a little too much on cheap stereotypes of both Ben and the Texans he comes across.
-He tries to make points about the small-mindedness of people in the middle of nowhere and their tendency to buy into conspiracy theories, but the script pushes a little too hard on that front.
+He tries to make points about the small-mindedness of people in the middle of nowhere and their tendency to buy into conspiracy theories, but the script pushes too hard on that front.
 Worse, there’s a moment at the climax that is completely out of character, almost as if he couldn’t think of any other way to resolve the story.

 It’s a surprise to find a small movie like this getting a big screen release, as it would seem more suited to streaming on Netflix or HBO Max.
 Perhaps its distributors think the misdirection of its title will bring in moviegoers expecting car chases and gunfights.
 If so, they’ll be disappointed, just as I was even though I had different expectations.